-Hi-rail cranes are typically (but not always), rear mounted cranes and the older versions with “A-Frame” stabilizers (see photo below), are generally short reach cranes, as in 21′ – 25′ range so a wider stance wasn’t always necessary HOWEVER…this has changed and these cranes are reaching further out for both on-rail and off-rail service.
+Hi-rail cranes are typically (but not always), rear mounted cranes and the older versions with “A-Frame” stabilizers, are generally short reach cranes, as in 21′ – 25′ range so a wider stance wasn’t always necessary HOWEVER…this has changed and these cranes are reaching further out for both on-rail and off-rail service.

-The Palfinger brand crane has a crane designed for this corner installation market (see photo below), and I’m sure that other brands of cranes may have developed a crane with the same configurations but as cranes evolve with time and new applications, staying ahead of the safety aspect is no easy feat.
-The older versions still use top-seat and while I’m not FULLY opposed to top-seat controls, I’m also not a fan but lets understand why they are being used:
+Certain crane brands have designed a specific unit for this corner installation market (see photo below), and I’m sure that other brands of cranes may have developed a crane with the same configurations but as cranes evolve with time and new applications, staying ahead of the safety aspect is no easy feat.

-I’m just not able to see any further reasoning now that cranes have come with remote control for many years and in the event of a tip-over, the operator on a top-seat scenario is very likely in harms way as there is no ROPS and FOPS protection.
+Now that more cranes have come with remote control for many years and in the event of a tip-over, the operator on a top-seat scenario is very likely in harms way as there is no ROPS and FOPS protection.
 That said, the corner mount crane (in this case a Palfinger crane by PalFleet USA Shown above), is a great example of a design SPECIFICALLY for the rail industry and of course others, but given the fact when hauling track or long-length materials on the carrier, this is a perfect set up.
 Remote controls also give the operator the ability to be at the safest place, where the load is being lifted to and from.

 Our hi-rail crane operator safety programs for this type of crane is a one day operator safety program.
 We don’t include any rigging program with this due to the use of grapple and magnets, there typically is no need for rigging.